rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 <br /><font color="grey"><small><i>Coaching Company NIRD (Image: Team Exercistas)</i></small></font>

-Any company with a respectful and inclusive culture, desk space, good internet, and a team of developers make a good Coaching Company.
+Any company with a respectful and inclusive culture, desk space, good internet, and a team of developers can make a good Coaching Company.

 Great examples for Coaching Companies include Absolventa and Travis CI (2013), 6Wunderkinder (2014), SoundCloud (2013, 2014, 2015), NIRD (2015) and GitHub (2015).